 If you discover issues or learn that someone has stolen your identity you can take the next step, which is adding a fraud victim statement.
 To do so you must first file a valid identity theft report or police report.
 The victim statement is precisely that — a statement that you are a victim of identity theft.
 It remains on your credit report for seven years.

 In most instances, I believe a victim statement will provide the protection a victim needs while still allowing access to credit they need.
 A victim statement will delay the application process while a lender verifies your identity but will not remove you completely from the credit marketplace.

 The last step is freezing your credit file.
-Freezing your credit file removes you completely from the credit marketplace, which is an extreme step.
+Freezing your credit file removes you completely from the credit marketplace.

 In order to apply for credit or other services that require a review of your credit history, you will first need to un-freeze your credit history.
 To do so you will need to make the request in advance and provide a PIN number provided by Experian.

-Freezing your file will not prevent someone from stealing your identity information and using it for purposes other than applying for credit, and a frozen file can restrict or prevent access to credit or services when you need it, so I strongly encourage you to be very cautious about freezing your credit file.
+Freezing your file will not prevent someone from stealing your identity information and using it for purposes other than applying for credit, and a frozen file can restrict or prevent access to credit or services when you need it.
 It is not the right thing to do for everyone, but can be the best option for some.

 Thanks for asking.